Who are the superstar salespeople you admire?

 Start each day by understanding your goals, and have a clear plan for how you’ll accomplish them.
 Find a sales or project management platform that can help you keep a strict schedule to maximize productivity.

-Another way to increase productivity is to limit multitasking.
+Another way to increase sales strategies productivity is to limit multitasking.
 It may seem counter-intuitive, but it takes you twice as long to get a single task done when your brain is pulled in a million different directions.
 Give yourself a time limit to finish one task at a time; you’ll be more efficient and have a better understanding of what actions are time sucks and when you can get the most accomplished.

 4) Personalize your message.